Abarim Publications' online Biblical Greek Dictionary

 The feminine version of our word is αδελφη (adelphe).
 This word means sister with the same range of application as the masculine counterpart: from a female sibling (Luke 10:39) to a female fellow believer (Romans 16:1).
 This word occurs 25 times; see full concordance.

 Our words are formed from the prefix α (a), which in this case is a collative which denotes unity, and the noun δελφυς (delphus), meaning womb (this word is not used in the Bible).

 - The noun αδελφοτης (adelphotes), meaning brotherhood (1 Peter 2:17 and 5:9 only).

 - Together with the adjective φιλος (philos), meaning beloved or friend: the adjective φιλαδελφος (philadelphos), meaning brother-loving (1 Peter 3:8 only).
 From this noun derives:

-- Together with the adjective ψευδης (pseudes), meaning false or deceptive: the noun ψευδαδελφος (pseudadelphos), meaning false or pseudo brother (2 Corinthians 11:26 and Galatians 2:4).
+- Together with the adjective ψευδης (pseudes), meaning false or deceptive: the noun ψευδαδελφος (pseudadelphos), meaning false or pseudo brother (2 Corinthians 11:26 and Galatians 2:4 only).